"Pokémon GO" Lure Guide

 Lure modules in Pokémon Go are items that can be placed at Pokéstops to temporarily increase the spawn of Pokémon.
-You can expect an additional Pokemon to spawn every 3 to 5 minutes when a Lure is active.
+You can expect an additional Pokémon to spawn every three to five minutes when a Lure is active.
 Unlike Incense, Lure Modules cause additional spawns to exist in the world so that all players nearby can catch these additional spawns.
 The additional spawns occur within the spin radius of a Pokéstop so the standard behavior is to find a populated place where you will want to spend some time, open a Lure, and hang out for a while catching Pokémon.
 This is most common in parks, coffee shops, restaurants, and things of the sort.

 Different Lure Types

 Pokémon GO offers several different types of Lures.
 Each Lure spawns additional Pokémon as all Lures do, but special Lures will have added behavior.
 These Lures include:

 - Lure: Attracts Pokémon based on the nearby type spawns for a duration of 30 minutes.
 Will adhere to events where Niantic changes spawn rates such as the Water Festival or Community Days.